jalaz/DelimitedQueryStringValueProvider.AspNetCore/README.md

 # DelimitedQueryStringValueProvider.AspNetCore

-A value provider that allows to specify multiple delimited values under one key
+A value provider that allows to specify multiple delimited values in a query string key

 ## Usage